 Everyone feels a little social anxiety from time to time.
 Whether you live with a bunch of roommates, have to attend a meeting with 20 other people, or have to call your dentist to make an appointment, sometimes, sometimes you just can't deal with other people.

 However, implementing a chatbot into your customer service team can be tricky.
-So, in this post, we'll review how should be using live chat for customer service and break down some best practices to keep in mind when adopting a chatbot.
+So, in this post, we'll review how should be using chatbots for customer service and break down some best practices to keep in mind when implementing one on your site.

-Live chat has become one of the most popular channels for customer service inquiries.
-Customers can quickly connect with support teams and troubleshoot problems in a live environment without meeting face to face.
-This gives customers the flexibility to complete other tasks and allows the support rep to work independently with fewer distractions.
+Chatbots have become one of the most popular channels for customer service inquiries.
+Customers can quickly engage with website content and use self-service support options in a live environment without meeting face to face with a service rep. This gives customers the ability to problem solve on demand and reduces the load on organizations' service teams.

-Businesses of all sizes should be using live chat because of the advantages it provides to customer service teams.
-For example, reps can work with multiple customers at once, improving productivity in their day-to-day workflow.
-And, with the addition of chatbots, companies can expand the bandwidth of their support teams without hiring more reps.
+Businesses of all sizes should be using chatbots because of the advantages it provides to customer service teams.
+Companies can expand the bandwidth of their support teams without hiring more reps.

 Before we move on, let's dive into a few more benefits that chatbots will provide to your business.